sellerskyle/spotify-sandbox/README.md

 ![OneUserConstellation](https://github.com/sellerskyle/spotify-sandbox/blob/main/SpotifyTestLab/Screenshots/OneUserConstellation.PNG)

+<h2>Compare User Data</h2>
+Takes 2 user's data extracted from Get User Data and compares their top tracks and artists, with the end goal being to create a shared playlist based on insights found here.
+It also begins work on what would become Two User Constellation.

 <h2>Queue Organizer</h2>
 Extends Spotify's base functionality by allowing users to sort their queue based on any of Spotify's exposed data metrics, like danceability or energy.